awsdocs/aws-snowball-developer-guide/doc_source/using-ec2-endpoint.md

 ## Supported Amazon EC2 API Operations<a name="using-ec2-adapter-supported-api"></a>

 Following, you can find Amazon EC2 API operations that you can use with a Snowball Edge, with links to their descriptions in the *Amazon EC2 API Reference\. *Amazon EC2 API calls require Signature Version 4 \(SigV4\) signing\.
 If you're using the AWS CLI or an AWS SDK to make these API calls, the SigV4 signing is handled for you\.
 Otherwise, you need to implement your own SigV4 signing solution\.
-For more information, see [Getting and Using Local Amazon S3 Credentials](using-adapter.md#adapter-credentials)\.
+For more information, see [Getting and using local Amazon S3 credentials](using-adapter.md#adapter-credentials)\.
 + [AssociateAddress](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_AssociateAddress.html) – Associates an Elastic IP address with an instance or a network interface\.
 +  [AttachVolume](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_AttachVolume.html) – The following request parameters are supported:
   + `Device`